patrickbucher/js-ts-ng/diary.md

+# Day 3 (Fr, 2025-10-03)

+I quickly read chapter 3, for which I didn't take any notes at all.

 # Day 2 (Th, 2025-10-02)

 Very little time today, so I just went quickly through chapter 2, for which I only took very few notes.